itisokfornoname/MicrostateDex-ToS/README.md

 By using the MicrostateDex Remastered Discord bot, you agree to follow these terms and rules.
 If you do not agree, please refrain from using the bot.
 Servers are responsible for their members and access may be revoked if deemed necessary.

 ### **2. Bot Functionality:**
 MicrostateDex Remastered allows you to catch, collect, and trade virtual Microstates, referred to as "collectibles" in these terms.
 The bot's primary purpose is entertainment, and it is not intended for any real-world transactions.
+Users may participate in battles, boss fights, and other events through the bot.

 ## **3. User Conduct:**